jhuckaby/webp-wasm/README.md

 npm install
 ```

-To pull down the latest WEBP WebAssembly code from Squoosh, run the build script:
+To pull down the latest WebP WebAssembly code from Squoosh, run the build script:

 ```
 npm run build